Skip to main content

 Accessibility

-To create an accessible, inclusive, and enjoyable experience for every user on the platform, you should follow the AA level of the WCAG 2.2 accessibility guidelines.
-Following these guidelines, we mustn't solely use color as the only visual means of conveying information (see success criterion 1.4.1).
+To create an accessible, inclusive, and enjoyable experience for every user on the platform, you should follow the AA level of the WCAG 2.1 accessibility guidelines.
+Therefore, never use color alone to convey information (see success criterion 1.4.1).

 Make sure that, if you indicate statuses with colors, they're always accompanied by either: